rapid7/metasploit-framework/How-to-send-an-HTTP-request-using-Rex::Proto::Http::Client.md

 ## Making an HTTP request

-Even though our main topic of this documentation is about Rex::Proto::Http::Client, it does not know how to make HTTP requests, it just asks for one with its #request_cgi or #request_raw method.
+Even though our main topic of this documentation is about Rex::Proto::Http::Client, it does not know how to make HTTP requests.
 Instead, [Rex::Proto::Http::ClientRequest](https://github.com/rapid7/metasploit-framework/blob/master/lib/rex/proto/http/client_request.rb) is actually the mother of all Metasploit's HTTP requests.

 So how does Rex::Proto::Http::ClientRequest give birth to an HTTP request?
+Well, you see son, it all begins when Rex::Proto::Http::Client asks for one with either the #request_cgi or the #request_raw method.
+The difference is that if #request_cgi is used, the request is meant to be CGI compatible.
+If #request_raw is used, then the request is likely used to violate the HTTP specification.
+In most cases, you want #request_cgi.

 ## Sending an HTTP request